mralbertk/bootcamp_python/README.md

 First, create a virtual environment for the project:

+- If using the basic Python virtualenv module:
-- In a terminal, navigate to the directory of this repository
+    - In a terminal window, navigate to the directory of this repository: `cd path\to\repository`
-- If using the basic Python virtualenv module: `python -m venv .venv`
+    - Create the virtual environment: `python -m venv .venv`
-- If using anaconda: `TBD`
+- If using anaconda:
+    - Open the anaconda prompt
+    - Create a new environment: `conda create --name bootcamp_env`

 Once your virtual environment is created, activate it:

-- If using the Python venv module: `.venv\Scripts\activate`
+- If using the Python venv module:
+    - Make sure you are still in the repository:
+    - Run this command: `.venv\Scripts\activate`
-- If using anaconda: `TBD`
+- If using anaconda:
+    - Make sure you are still in the anaconda prompt
+    - Run this command: `conda activate bootcamp_env`

 **Important:** If you are using Windows and you get an error message, run the following command in the terminal window: